louthy/language-ext/README.md

     // Automatically converts the integer to a Some of int Option<int> ImplicitSomeConversion() => 1000;

-    // Automatically converts the integer to a None of int Option<int> ImplicitNoneConversion() => None;
+    // Automatically converts to a None of int Option<int> ImplicitNoneConversion() => None;

     // Will handle either a None or a Some returned